Don’t like generic names like network 1, network 2, etc., for the network connections? Here’s how to change the network name in Windows 10.

 1. To open the Windows Registry, press Win + R, type

 regedit in the blank field and press Enter on your keyboard.

 2. In the registry editor, go to the following location.
-Windows 10 users can simply copy and paste the below path in the registry editor’s address bar and then press Enter to go to the target key.
+You can copy and paste the below path in the registry editor’s address bar, and press Enter to go to the target folder.

 3. Under the Profiles folder, you will see a few more folders with random alphanumerics.
 Each folder represents a network connection in your system.
-When you select a folder under the Profiles folder, you will see the network name on the right panel next to “ProfileName”.
-In my case, the network name I’m looking for is “Network 2” and that is represented in the second folder under the Profiles folder.
+When you select a folder under the Profiles folder, you will see the network name next to “ProfileName” on the right panel.
+In my case, the network name I’m looking for is “Network 2,” represented in the second folder under the Profiles folder.

 4. Now, double-click on the “ProfileName” value on the right panel.

-5. Enter the new name in the Value Data field and click on the “Ok” button.
+5. Type the new name in the Value Data field and click on the “Ok” button.

 6. Once that is done, close the registry editor by clicking on the “X” icon appearing on the top-right corner.

 Generally, the changes are instant.
 If not, reboot Windows 10.
-After restarting, you will see the new network name when you click on the network icon in the taskbar and in the control panel too.
+After restarting, you will see the new network name when you click on the network icon in the taskbar and the control panel.

-If you like this article, you might also like to learn how to make taskbar fully transparent in Windows 10 and how to change the font size in Windows 10.
+If you like this article, you might also want to learn how to make taskbar fully transparent in Windows 10 and how to change the font size in Windows 10.